griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 summary: six degrees of pair programming
 ---

-Often advocacy of Pair Programming is presented as in the naive way of matey programmers working next to each other all day.
+Often advocacy of Pair Programming is presented as in a quaint style of matey programmers working next to each other all day.

 The ergonomics of working togther side by side and with open plan spaces are not considered.